View Our Course Schedule

 He currently works in Duncansville and Johnstown, Pennsylvania as an ocular disease consultant.
 Dr. Caldwell’s primary focus is the diagnosis and management of anterior and posterior segment ocular disease and he has been a participant in multiple FDA investigations.
 Dr. Caldwell has lectured extensively throughout the county and over twelve countries internationally.
 In 2010 he served as President of the Pennsylvania Optometric Association (POA) and served on the AOA Board of Trustees 2013-2016.
 He is President of the Blair/Clearfield Association for the Blind.

+Dr. Joseph Sowka is an attending optometric physician at Center for Sight in Sarasota, Florida, a large medical-surgical practice where he focuses on glaucoma management and neuro-ophthalmic disease.
+He was formerly Professor of Optometry at Nova Southeastern University College of Optometry for 28 years where he served as Chief of The Advanced Care Service and Director of the Glaucoma Service at the College’s Eye Institute.
+He was the Program Coordinator and Supervisor for the Ocular Disease Residency.
 Dr. Sowka is a founding member of both the Optometric Glaucoma Society and Optometric Retina Society.
-He is also the Chair of the Neuro-Ophthalmic Disorders in Optometry Special Interest Group for the American Academy of Optometry.
+He is also the Founder and Chair of the Neuro-Ophthalmic Disorders in Optometry Special Interest Group for the American Academy of Optometry.
 Dr. Sowka is a Glaucoma Diplomate of the American Academy of Optometry.
-He is the lead author of the annual Handbook of Ocular Disease Management published by Review of Optometry.
+He is a partner and co-owner of Optometric Education Consultants.